Analysis | Republicans who’ve tried to exist in both the MAGAverse and reality are being forced to choose

 “Losing fair and square is one thing,” he wrote on Twitter, “but in the face of all of this video evidence, lack of transparency, boarding up of windows, fighting to prevent poll watching etc etc... for GOPers to not stand up now shows your true colors.
 Will make the 2024 primary process a lot easier.”

-The cited evidence and murky “etc."s are the tacit demand: accept these baseless allegations to show your allegiance to the Trump base.
+The cited evidence and murky et ceteras are the tacit demand: Accept these baseless allegations to show your allegiance to the Trump base.
 After a similar tweet from Trump Jr. a few hours earlier, several likely 2024 candidates paid the required fealty, to varying degrees of MAGAverse immersion.

 Some Republicans who may have higher aspirations went further.
-Sen. Lindsey Graham (R-S.C.) committed $500,000 to Trump’s efforts to use the courts to wrench victory from the jaws of defeat.
-Sen. Ted Cruz (R-Tex.) appeared on Sean Hannity’s Fox News program to insist that what was being seen in vote-counting was “outrageous” given occurrences such as election observers being barred in Philadelphia.
+Sen. Lindsey O. Graham (R-S.C.) committed $500,000 to Trump’s efforts to use the courts to wrench victory from the jaws of defeat.
+Sen. Ted Cruz (R-Tex.) appeared on Sean Hannity’s Fox News program to insist that what was being seen in vote-counting was “outrageous,” given occurrences such as election observers being barred in Philadelphia.
 (They were not, as a lawyer for Trump’s campaign was forced to admit in court.)

 Fox itself is an interesting example of the force being applied by Trumpworld at the moment.
 For the past four years, the network has been in a similar position to the Republican officials it often champions, needing to stay close to Trump’s base while maintaining a foot in the real world.
-Trump and his allies have increasingly demanded that Fox line up entirely with his worldview, something which hosts such as Hannity, Jeanine Pirro and Maria Bartiromo had already done.
+Trump and his allies have increasingly demanded that Fox line up entirely with his worldview, something that hosts such as Hannity, Jeanine Pirro and Maria Bartiromo had already done.

 The network’s straight-news anchors have been more visibly forced to try to find a path between the two worlds, a task made trickier by Fox News’s political editors being fully resident in the real world of likely electoral outcomes.
 When the network called Arizona for Democratic presidential nominee Joe Biden, it forced the issue, making clear that Fox News institutionally recognized the likely outcome of the race even if its on-air talent refused to acknowledge it.

-There may be an aspect of this which focuses on the risk-reward calculus.
+There may be an aspect of this that focuses on the risk-reward calculus.
 Trump is probably going to lose, but it’s not certain.
 For a more moderate Republican, it’s hard to imagine a worse scenario than speaking out against Trump only to see him somehow prevail.
 For people such as Senate Majority Leader Mitch McConnell (R-Ky.), there’s a more urgent need to maintain fealty to Trump.
-In early January, control of the Senate will be determined by two run-off elections in Georgia.
+In early January, control of the Senate will be determined by two runoff elections in Georgia.
 McConnell needs Trump voters to weigh in robustly on that race, so he needs to spend a few more months living in his nicely appointed house near the center of the MAGAverse.

 People are picking sides.
-Sen. Pat Toomey (R-Pa.) has rejected Trump’s claims about fraud, choosing instead to stand with the voters from whom he’ll soon seek reelection.
+Sen. Patrick J. Toomey (R-Pa.) has rejected Trump’s claims about fraud, choosing instead to stand with the voters he represents.
 Likewise with Sen. Ron Johnson (R-Wis.) who embraced the reality of Trump’s position on a radio interview.
 Others, often Republican representatives new to Washington, are immersing further in Trump’s world.

 This is an inflection point for Trump’s power.
 He and his most hardcore supporters hope that by leveraging the power of his loyal base, they might keep open a few more paths to his retaining the presidency.
-Trump’s always been skeptical of those who try to keep him at a distance; now he’ll demand that they don’t.
+Trump has always been skeptical of those who try to keep him at a distance; now he’ll demand that they don’t.

 Republicans may hope to simply wait him out.
-But Trump Jr.'s not wrong: Some Republican voters will likely remember that they did.
+But Trump Jr.'s not wrong: Some Republican voters will probably remember that they did.
 They’ll remember who chose reality over the president.

 Nor will this be the last time they’re forced to choose.
 This world of misinformation and falsehood will likely endure past Trump’s presidency just as it existed before he took office, forcing those looking for power in the party to continue to try to find a balance, if such a thing is possible.